This Polyglot Singer Has Redefined What It Means To Be Multicultural

 5. WINDOWS TO OTHER WORLDS

 Of all the languages Erika speaks, German is the only one she learned purely out of curiosity.
 She started studying it in high school because she wanted to learn a language that no one around her knew.
 Compared to Italian, she found such a structured, logical, Germanic language to be exotic.
 That glimpse of a different mindset motivated her to dive deep into learning the language.
+As citoyn du monde, or multicultural as Erika was there was still so much more she wanted to learn.

 However, when she first set foot in Germany (on a language exchange to Münster) she realized that good grades in language class can’t prepare you for the real place: she could not understand any of the German spoken by the locals.